2026 real estate lead management playbook

 TCPA texting consent and “one-to-one” expectations

 Texting is powerful and high-risk.
-Keep consent explicit, brand-specific whenever possible, and tied to a timestamped record.
-Log any disclosure shown at opt-in, and make opt-out instant.
+Keep consent explicit, brand-specific whenever possible, and tied to a timestamped record, and be sure to log any disclosure shown at opt-in, and make opt-out instant.
+For more additional reading, be sure to check out this resource from the FCC.

 DNC checks and internal suppression